5000 Meters To Kilometers

 Converting 5000 meters to kilometers is a simple process that involves dividing the number of meters by 1000.
 Here's a step-by-step breakdown:

 1. Identify the Conversion Factor: The conversion factor between meters and kilometers is 1 km = 1000 m.
-This means that 1 kilometer is equivalent to 1000 meters.
+What this tells us is 1 kilometer is equivalent to 1000 meters.

 2. Set up the Conversion: To convert 5000 meters to kilometers, we need to divide the number of meters by the conversion factor (1000).
 This can be represented as: